beefyfinance/beefy-blog/content/articles/beefy-x-aurora.en.md

 ### What vaults will Beefy support on Aurora?

-We just deployed with Trisolaris vaults, but more platforms are on the way.
-If you want your favorite Aurora project on Beefy head over to our Discord and let us know which one.
+We just deployed with Trisolaris vaults, **this means that you can start earning compounded interests on your Trisolaris deposits, with the level of safety only Beefy can give you.** If you want your favorite Aurora project on Beefy head over to our Discord and let us know which one it is.

 ### What tokens can you bridge to Aurora?